the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 This looks brillaint in the UI as the words appear in near real-time.

-BUT, you realize that it's really hard to determine during development when the agent cannot produce an adequate response due to missing course materials:
+BUT, you soon realize that it's really hard to determine during development when the agent cannot produce an adequate response due to missing course materials:

 ```
 > curl -N -X POST https://your-domain.com/studycompanion/chat/stream \